enarx/enarx/host-components/README.md

 ## Preparing the demo

+ - The demo has only be tested on Fedora 32.
- - The demo currently only runs on a single machine, as it listens on localhost.
+ - The demo currently runs on a single machine, as it listens on localhost.
 Other hosts are supported, but HTTPS certificates do not work.
 To change the host, edit `LOCAL_LISTEN_ADDRESS` in `enarx/host-components/src/lib.rs`.
 To test, changes are required in the files `enarx/host-components/src/keep-manager-tester.rs` and `enarx/host-components/src/app-loader-tester.rs`
+ - The demo requires sudo or adminisitrator access to the machine, as systemd is used.
  - The demo currently has no support for Keeps running in TEEs: it supports wasmtime.
  - The demo currently has little support for outputs from a workload.